Education: Learning and Teaching MA

 October each year.

-You must usually have at least a second class honours degree or its equivalent, and qualified teacher status or suitable experience in an educational setting.
+You must usually have at least a second class degree or its equivalent, and qualified teacher status or suitable experience in an educational setting.
 Please contact us if you are uncertain whether your qualifications are suitable.

 - Action Research

 - Dyslexia 1: Specific Learning Difficulties

 - Dyslexia 2: Specialist Assessment and Teaching of Pupils with Specific Learning Difficulties*